Thanksgiving Interactive: You are the Historian

-In this fun, award-winning activity, kids take on the role of “history detectives” to investigate what really happened at the famous 1621 celebration.
+In this fun, award-winning activity, you take on the role of a “history detective” to investigate what really happened at the famous 1621 celebration.
 (Hint: It was a lot more than just a feast!)
-Along the way, they’ll read a letter written by an eyewitness to the event, learn about Wampanoag traditions of giving thanks, and visit Pilgrim Mary Allerton’s home.
-As a final activity, kids can design and print their own Thanksgiving exhibit panel.
+Along the way, you will read a letter written by an eyewitness to the event, learn about Wampanoag traditions of giving thanks, and visit Pilgrim Mary Allerton’s home.
+As a final activity, you can design and print your own Thanksgiving exhibit panel.

 Great for kids (and adults) of all ages, the activities are designed to address Massachusetts’ and national curriculum standards.
 Click here to preview the Teacher's Guide.

 What You'll Need

 - Adobe Flash Player

 - Speakers or headphones - make sure your volume is turned up

 - For best viewing, set your screen resolution to 1024x768

 Due to the extremely high level of interest during the Thanksgiving season, you may experience slow response and loading times.
 Avoid internet traffic slow-downs by downloading the application and playing it from your hard drive.